.png)

 Because over time, portfolios drift.
 Positions compound unevenly.
 Sectors become dominant.
 New holdings are added on top of old ones.
 What began as a thoughtful investment strategy can gradually evolve into something far more fragile — and far less intentional.

-Importantly, optimization is not about chasing short-term performance or constantly trading.
-In fact, many of the best portfolio decisions are gradual and relatively infrequent.
-The goal is not activity but to build a portfolio that is more resilient, more intentional, and better positioned for long-term compounding.
+Optimization is not about chasing short-term performance or constantly trading.
+Many of the best portfolio decisions are gradual and relatively infrequent.
+The goal is a portfolio that is more resilient, more intentional, and better positioned for long-term compounding.

 .png)

-That does not necessarily mean sacrificing returns or limiting investments to a narrow set ESG categories.
-In many cases, financially strong companies are also positioned to benefit from long-term trends such as efficiency, electrification, digitalization and improved resource management.
+This does not mean sacrificing returns or narrowing to a limited set of ESG categories.
+Financially strong companies are often also positioned to benefit from long-term trends such as electrification, digitalization, and improved resource management.
+Optimization can improve portfolio quality and sustainability alignment together, without forcing a trade-off.